Skip to Content

 Address: 206 S Main Street, Greenville, SC 29601

-Program Description: The funding would be used to bring all the City of Greenville’s public safety data, video, alerts, and analytics into a single real time operating environment to support faster emergency response, improved officer and community safety, and stronger coordination with regional partners.
+Project Description: The funding would be used to bring all the City of Greenville’s public safety data, video, alerts, and analytics into a single real time operating environment to support faster emergency response, improved officer and community safety, and stronger coordination with regional partners.

 Request Amount: $2,000,000